Best AI agencies in 2026: what makes them different

 8. The embedded fractional teams

 Embedded fractional teams place a technical lead inside your business two to four days per week, building systems and training your team alongside the build.
 This is structurally different from most agency models.
 Embedded teams transfer knowledge by design: the goal is that your team can maintain and extend what gets built after the engagement ends.
 The cost structure reflects the model, typically £4,000 to £9,000 per month depending on seniority and days.
-Engagement length is usually longer, six to twelve months, because the transfer objective requires time.
-For businesses that want internal capability rather than ongoing dependency on an external supplier, this is the model to look for.
+Engagement length is usually longer, six to twelve months, because the transfer objective takes time.
+For businesses that want internal capability rather than ongoing dependency on a supplier, this is the model to look for.
 It is closer in structure to an AI strategy consultant or an embedded technical leader than to a traditional agency.

 9. The research-to-commercialisation labs

 Research-to-commercialisation labs originate inside universities or as spinouts from research institutions.
-They have genuine technical depth, often working with techniques that commercial shops have not yet adopted.
-The gap between technical capability and commercial execution tends to be significant.
+They have genuine technical depth, often working with techniques commercial shops have not yet adopted.
+The gap between technical capability and commercial execution tends to be wide.
 Projects run long, deliverables are expressed in research terms rather than business outcomes, and timelines slip when experiments do not produce expected results.
 At their best, these shops fit businesses with genuinely novel technical problems where no off-the-shelf approach exists.
 For most SME problems, the research lab is over-equipped and under-paced.

 10. The SaaS-adjacent product shops

 SaaS-adjacent product shops build AI features that look like client work but are stepping stones toward a productised offering.
 The shop solves your problem, but the solution is close enough to a general product that they resell it to the next client in your sector.
 The economics let them charge less than a fully custom build.
 The risk is that the system is designed around their roadmap rather than your specific requirements.
 Ask upfront whether the code they write is yours to take elsewhere.
+If the answer is vague, assume it is not.

 How should you evaluate an AI agency shortlist?